automatecloud/docker-ddc-vagrant/README.md

 ### Environment variables

-Create the following folders within your Vagrantfile

-config
-config/input
-config/input/certificates
-config/output
+The following folders are part of the repository:

+input - folder with all necessary input configuration files output - folder with output (backup) exchange - folder with exchange information needed between nodes

 Create the following files with necessary environment informations inside the directory of your Vagrantfile:

-* config/input/ucp_password (the password that should be used for the ucp admin)
+* input/ucp_password (the password that should be used for the ucp admin)
-* config/input/hub_username (the username of your DockerID Hub account)
+* input/hub_username (the username of your DockerID Hub account)
-* /config/input/hub_password (the password of zour DockerID Hub account)
+* input/hub_password (the password of zour DockerID Hub account)
-* /config/input/image_ucp (name of the image to use for UCP installation)
+* input/image_ucp (name of the image to use for UCP installation)
-* /config/input/image_dtr (name of the image to use for DTR installation)
+* input/image_dtr (name of the image to use for DTR installation)

-Copy the following certificates into the config certificates folder:
+Copy the following certificates into the config certificates folder (If you don't have certificates please find insctructions below:

-* CA Certificate: configuration/input/certificates/ca.pem
+* CA Certificate: input/certificates/ca.pem
-* UCP Private Key: configuration/input/certificates/UCPkey.pem
+* UCP Private Key: input/certificates/UCPkey.pem
-* UCP Certificate: configuration/input/certificates/UCPcrt.pem
+* UCP Certificate: input/certificates/UCPcrt.pem
-* DTR Private Key: configuration/input/certificates/DTRkey.pem
+* DTR Private Key: input/certificates/DTRkey.pem
-* DTR Certificate: configuration/input/certificates/DTRcrt.pem
+* DTR Certificate: input/certificates/DTRcrt.pem

 Configure your Mac OS local keychain to trust the certificates by using the Keychain Access tool and import the ca.pem, DTRcrt.pem and UCPkey.pem.

 ### License file

-Get your license file and put it inside the directory config/input of your Vagrantfile with the name docker_113_beta_subscription.lic
+Get your license file and put it inside the directory input of your Vagrantfile with the name docker_subscription.lic

 ### Create your own CA and Certificates for UCP and DTR